mccraigmccraig/todos_mcp/README.md

 - **Self-documenting** - `@moduledoc` describes what they do
 - **Typed** - `@type` specs define their schema

-A single `DomainHandler` dispatches on struct type:
+A single `Todos.Handlers` module dispatches on struct type:

 ```elixir
 defcomp handle(%CreateTodo{} = cmd) do